James Bridie

-James Bridie (3 January 1888 in Glasgow - 29 January 1951 in Edinburgh) was the pseudonym of a Scottish playwright, screenwriter and physician whose real name was Osborne Henry Mavor.
+James Bridie (3 January 1888 in Glasgow - 29 January 1951 in Edinburgh) was the pseudonym of Scottish playwright, screenwriter and physician whose real name was Osborne Henry Mavor.
 He took his pen-name from his paternal grandfather's first name and his grandmother's maiden name.

-Life
+Biograhy

+Early life

-He was the son of Henry Alexander Mavor (1858–1915), an electrical engineer and industrialist, and his wife Janet Osborne.
+Bridie was the son of Henry Alexander Mavor (1858–1915), an electrical engineer and industrialist, and his wife Janet Osborne.
 He went to school at Glasgow Academy and then studied medicine at the University of Glasgow graduating in 1913, later becoming a general practitioner, then consultant physician and professor after serving as a military physician during World War I, seeing service in France and Mesopotamia.

+Career as playwright and screenwriter

 He came to prominence with his comic play The Anatomist (1931), about the grave robbers Burke and Hare.
 This and other comedic plays saw success in London, and he became a full-time writer in 1938.
 He returned to the army during World War II, again serving as a physician.

 In 1923, he married Rona Locke Bremner (1897–1985).
 Their son was killed in World War II.
 His other son Ronald (1925–2007) was also both a physician and playwright.
 Ronald became drama critic of The Scotsman after retiring from medicine, Director of the Scottish Arts Council and Deputy Chairman of the Edinburgh Festival.
 He was Professor of Drama and Head of the Drama Department at the University of Saskatchewan and was appointed C.B.E.

 Bridie died in Edinburgh of a stroke and is buried in Glasgow Western Necropolis.
 The Bridie Library at the Glasgow University Union is named after him, as is the annual Bridie Dinner that takes place in the Union each December.